steadylearner/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 }
 ```

 Nothing complicated here.
 It is a little bit verbose.
-But, It is to make them more explict and easily write separate logics for them later.
+But, it is to make them more explicit and easily write separate logics for them later.

-If you have better options for them or expertise of gRPC, please contact me with [Twitter] or make a github issue for this post etc.
+If you have better options for them or expertise of gRPC, please contact me with [Twitter] or make a Github issue for this post etc.

 Finally, we will make those types we used above in our **Crud** RPC method.
 RPC types are defined as messages which contain typed fields.
 They will be similar to this.